ncbi/docker/blast/README.md

 # What is NCBI BLAST?

-The Basic Local Alignment Search Tool (BLAST) finds regions oflocal similarity between sequences.
-The program compare    s nucleotide or protein sequences to sequence databases and calculates the statistical significance of matches.
+The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between sequences.
+The program compares nucleotide or protein sequences to sequence databases and calculates the statistical significance of matches.
 BLAST can be used to infer functional and evolutionary relationships between sequences as well as help identify members of gene families.

 ![logo](https://www.nlm.nih.gov/about/logos_nlm_photos/large-White_ncbi_logo_200h.png)

+# How to use this image

-With this Docker image one can run BLAST+ in an isolated container, facilitating reproducibility of BLAST results.
+With this Docker image you can run BLAST+ in an isolated container, facilitating reproducibility of BLAST results.
 As a user of this Docker image, you are expected to provide BLAST databases and query sequence(s) to run BLAST as well as a location outside the container to save the results.
 One way to accomplish this is to use [Docker bind mounts](https://docs.docker.com/storage/bind-mounts/#start-a-container-with-a-bind-mount).
-Additional versions are [available](https://hub.docker.com/r/christiam/blast/tags/) and can be accessed via tags.
-Please note that we only support the last 3 versions of BLAST (FIXME).
-Please see examples below.

-### Show the latest version of blastn
+## Show the latest version of BLAST+

   `docker run --rm christiam/blast blastn -version`

-### Install NCBI-provided BLAST databases
+## Install NCBI-provided BLAST databases

+The `$BLASTDB` environment variable refers to an existing directory on the host machine.
+The following command will download and decompress the vector BLAST database.

   ```bash
   docker run --rm \